matthewsorrell5/hacktoberfest/README.md

 Created a repository to track new project for project.

 Purpose:
-To create a better world.
+To create a better world, and save the planet.